repobee/repobee-sanitizer/README.md

 markers.
 This way we can have java comments: `//`, python comments: `#` or similar preceding our markers. **This means code can still compile!**

-There are some rules for prefixing to observe:
+### There are some rules for prefixing to observe:

-`Sanitizer`:

-* Determines prefix as any text (including whitespace) that comes before `REPOBEE-SANITIZER-START`
-* Only determines prefix on a block-to-block basis, meaning that the prefix selected at a `START` marker must be used until and including the next `END` marker
-  * This means that all `Sanitizer` blocks can have individual prefixes
-* Code between replace and end markers **MUST** also be prefixed if one is used
-* Prefixes inside `REPLACE-WITH` blocks are removed when sanitizing
+Prefixes are valid for a single block, and are defined on the same line as the `REPOBEE-SANITIZER-START` marker of that block.
+The prefix is defined as all characters occurring before the `START` marker, without leading and trailing whitespace.
+Whitespace _within_ the prefix, such as in `/   /`, counts as part of the prefix.

+If a prefix is defined in a block, all lines in the remainder of the block that contain a marker, as well as all lines in `REPLACE` blocks, must contain the prefix before any other non-whitespace characters.
+There is no limit to the amount of whitespace that may appear before or after the prefix, however.
+All whitespace is also preserved when sanitizing, and only the first occurrence of a prefix on each line is removed, allowing code comments inside the `REPLACE` block to be preserved.

 ## Commands
 `Sanitizer` supports two main commands: `sanitize file` and `sanitize repo`

 ### The `sanitize file` command

-`repobee sanitize file <infile> <outfile>` performs the sanitization operation described below directly on a file `infile` and writes the output to `outfile`.
+`repobee sanitize file <infile> <outfile>` performs the sanitize operation described below directly on a file `infile` and writes the output to `outfile`.

 Running the following command will sanitize `input.txt` (given that it exists) and create the file `sanitized.txt` containing, you guessed it, the sanitized file. `sanitized.txt` will be overwritten if it already exists.